scrapoxy/scraping-workshop/README.md

             <img src="images/warning.png" />
         </td>
         <td>
-This virtual machine is compatible only with AMD64 architecture (Linux, Windows, and Intel-based MacOS).
+This virtual machine is compatible only with AMD64 architecture (Linux, Windows, and Intel-based macOS).

-For MacOS M1 (ARM64), please manually install the dependencies.
+For macOS M1 (ARM64), please manually install the dependencies.

 On Windows, avoid using WSL2 (it doesn't work with Playwright)
         </td>